asyaharoyan/brainon-django/README.md

 ![Comment Form](static/media/comments-form.png)

 The comment form can be used only by registered users.
-The user has the possibility to change or delete their own comments.
+The user can change or delete their comments.
 When a user leaves a comment there is a clear message which pops up to inform the user that the comment is awaiting approval.
 After approval the user still can edit or delete the comment however the user can not see or edit someone else's comment.